About the New Zealand Fashion Museum

 The New Zealand Fashion Museum embraces the traditional purpose of a museum, which is to develop social knowledge and encourage discussion about society, culture and our national identity.
 It does however break with the traditional museum form with its ability to be flexible, dynamic and a museum trendsetter.
 It chooses to be represented not by a grand building or a physical collection but instead by the quality of its research, publications, website and its award-winning pop-up exhibitions.

-As acquiring and conserving fashion garments is a service already provided by other public and private institutions, we borrow rather than collect.
+As acquiring and conserving fashion garments is a service already provided by other public and private institutions, the museum borrows rather than collects.
 Sourcing garments from the wider community for its exhibitions encourages participation and engagement while recognising the important contribution people's experiences and stories make in understanding our past.
 This strategy also allows the museum to be responsive to current social questions and interests as we grow a body of educational and cultural resource that’s easily accessible to the public and emerging fashion creatives.

 The New Zealand Fashion Museum is a Registered Charitable Trust.
-The trustees, who have been recruited for their specialist skills, include Dominique De Give, Aleks Georgieva, Deborah Crowe, Philip Clarke and Denise Baynham.
+The trustees, who have been recruited for their specialist skills, include Dominique De Give, Aleks Georgieva, Deborah Crowe, Philip Clarke, Denise Baynham, Rose Jackson and Dan Ahwa.

 Access to the museum is free.
 This is made possible through the generosity of individual and company donors, supportive sponsors, public grants and revenue generated by publication royalties and sales.
 We welcome your support.